2019 DI women's soccer championship: Bracket, schedule, scores, how to watch | NCAA.com

-The second round of the 2019 DI women's soccer tournament ended with a bang Friday evening, with five seeded teams falling.
-Washington stunned No. 1 seed Virginia as one of the teams to advance and join Thursday winners BYU and N.C.
-State in the third round.
-Here are some of the top moments from Friday's games.

-- Virginia became the first No. 1 seed to fall in the 2019 tournament, suffering a 3-2 loss to Washington State.
-Goals by Averie Collins and Morgan Weaver powered the Cougars' offense, but the Cavaliers recovered from two separate one-goal deficits before MacKenzie Frimpong-Ellertson's game-winning goal 82nd minute lifted WSU into the third round.
+- It took a little extra time, but Washington State was able to notch another upset in their run to the College Cup.
+The Cougars are the third Pac-12 team to make the semifinals thanks to a golden goal from Mykiaa Minniss.
+The match was all defense, something South Carolina is familiar with, as it emerged as the strongest defensive and overall team out of the SEC.
+Offensively the game was locked even all night long as each team had 15 shots on the night, but Washington State put in the one that counted.
+Here's the complete box score and play-by-play breakdown from that game.

-WASHINGTON STATE TAKE THE LATE LEAD IN CHARLOTTESVILLE 😱— NCAA Soccer (@NCAASoccer) November 23, 2019
+WASHINGTON STATE PUNCHED IT IN THE NET TO PUNCH ITS TICKET TO SAN JOSE.— NCAA Soccer (@NCAASoccer) November 30, 2019

 2019 NCAA DI women's soccer tournament: Bracket